-Wanting to up my programming and design skills and make a unique movement system, I began re-using a simple platformer code I had written.
-I began thinking and landed on the idea of the action always moving regardless of player input.
-By forcing the character to run automatically it makes the player think on the fly and make quick descisions with no time to stop and take things slow.
-These design descsions revolving around quick descision making, reaction, and contant flow of action felt core to where my enjoyment of video games lies.
+INITIAL DEVELOPMENTWanting to up my programming and design skills and make a unique movement system, I began re-using a simple platformer code I had written.
+After a few days of conceptualization and sketches, I landed on the idea of the action always moving regardless of player input.
+By forcing the character to run automatically it makes the player think on the fly and make quick decisions with no time to stop and take things slow.
+These design decisions revolving around quick decision making, reaction, and constant flow of action felt core to where my enjoyment of video games lies.

 [ GROUND MOVEMENT ]